 Erica Michaels Hollander , PhD, JD, MA, TEP, practices Psychodrama and trains others at the Hollander Institute in Littleton, CO.
 She also is a member of the bar in 4 states and teaches at University of Denver.

-Amna Jaffer, MA, TEP teaches at San Jose State University .
+Amna Jaffer, MA, TEP teaches Psychodrama at San Jose State University .
 Both have served on the faculty of Moreno Institute West.

 Keywords